cardano-foundation/CIPs/CIP-XXXX/README.md

    _stated endianness argument_, which has type `BuiltinBool`.
 2. The `BuiltinByteString` to convert.
 This is the _input_.

-If the input is the empty `BuiltinByteString`, `builtinByteString` to integer fails.
-In this case, the resulting error message must specify that `builtinByteStringToInteger` failed because it was asked to convert the empty `BuiltinByteString`.
+If the input is the empty `BuiltinByteString`, `builtinByteStringToInteger` returns 0.
 If the input is non-empty, `builtinByteStringToInteger` produces the `BuiltinInteger` encoded by the input.
 The encoding is treated as most-significant-first if the stated endianness argument is `True`, and most-significant-last if the stated endianness argument is `False`.
 The input